tel: +48 888 99 98 98

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-• Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
-It's also worth noting that miniscule components of these magnets can hinder the diagnostic process after entering the body.
+• Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, small elements of these magnets are able to hinder the diagnostic process in case of swallowing.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.